Pandademic/DataViewer/README.md

 ## NOTES
 ___
-It is untetested on MacOS.Its possible It works as of the removal of Klink
+It is untetested on MacOS.Its possible It works as of the removal of Klink.99% it does
 ## Credits
 ___
 - @pandademic